Joexv/MayDay-Button/README.md

 Make sure to adjust the IP addresses as needed

 "But Joe having TCP open on your network to a program with admin privilages is unsafe!
 Why Would you ever do that?!"
 "UwU, but no tbh I don't really care.
-Our network doesn't contain any sensitive information, and all our device do, is launch a web app and play spotify.
+Our network doesn't contain any sensitive information.
+And all that our devices do, is launch a web app and play spotify.
 If someone does decide to do malicious things with this, go for it.
 Please.
 My job is boring I want something to do."

 #Email Config